 Poughkeepsie, online only

 Based in Poughkeepsie, owner Cynthia Herivaux crafts cookie delights to satisfy ALL your cravings.
 Think a chocolate chip pretzel cookie that hits the sweet and salty spot and a seasonal pecan pie cookie that tastes just like the real deal.
 Cyn’s is currently online only, so reach out @cynssweettooth on Instagram if you want to place an order.

-Sweet tooth eaters with any sort of intolerance (dairy-free, gluten-free, vegan, vegetarian, you name it!) need to take a trip to Ella’s Bellas, the sugar paradise in central Beacon.
+Sweet tooth eaters with any sort of intolerance (dairy-free, gluten-free, vegan, vegetarian, you name it!) need to take a trip to Kitchen & Coffee (formerly Ella’s Bellas), the sugar paradise in central Beacon.
 Even if you don’t have a restriction, you’ll want to sample at least one of every single baked good on offer.
 Can’t decide which one to choose?
-The triple chocolate charmer is a go-to favorite for chocoholics, while the Mexican wedding cookies are just the thing to pair with an afternoon cup of joe.
+The vegan almond cookies can double as breakfast and dessert, while the PB&J cookies are just the thing to pair with an afternoon cup of joe.